 During the forum, Janet Rossant, President and Scientific Director of the Gairdner Foundation and Chair of the Steering Committee of the Regenerative Medicine Workshop by the Council of Canadian Academies (CCA), presented the conclusions from the workshop report as well as the challenges and opportunities of regenerative medicine in Canada.
 One of the findings from this workshop is Canada's great ability to stand out on an international level in cell and gene therapy despite the shortage of funding and intense competition.

-It was also during the forum that the creation of the Canadian Alliance of Regenerative Medicine of Canada (CARM) was announced, of which CellCAN is one of the founding members.
-CARM will support the strategic activities of the sector as a whole.
+It was also during the forum that the creation of the Regenerative Medicine Alliance of Canada (RMAC) was announced, of which CellCAN is one of the founding members.
+RMAC will support the strategic activities of the sector as a whole.
 Its members will work collaboratively in order to share their knowledge and identify strategies that will enable the economical growth of the sector.

 Following this positive and stimulating meeting, CellCAN will continues its momentum and promises to intensify its work to mobilize knowledge and encourage dialogue amongst stakeholders in the field.
 The ultimate goal is to advance cell and gene therapies as well as to allow an ever-increasing number of patients to benefit from the most innovative therapies.